 A basic pet health insurance policy covers the costs of diagnostics (like x-rays or blood tests) and treatments (like surgery or medication) for accidents and illnesses.
 Different insurance companies will offer different options, so you may have to do a bit of digging to figure out what the best pet insurance for your furry family member is.

 When you’re shopping around, consider what kind of medical expenses your pet already faces, and what kinds of things are worth getting insurance coverage for.
 Some pet parents may decide that an accident-only plan is right for them, while others may want to make sure they’ll be reimbursed for preventative costs, like vaccinations, that can help to prevent their dog or cat from developing an illness.
+Also, it’s important to consider additional potential costs like vet visit fees and physical therapy, which are not included in basic accident and illness coverage.

 In general, you can expect your pet insurance to cover costs for a range of troubling things we hope your pet never experiences.
 Here are some examples:

 The list of things you’re covered for is actually way longer than the table above.
 A Lemonade pet health insurance policy is an open-peril policy, which means pretty much everything is covered, unless it’s specifically called out as not covered.
-So it’s really important to know what’s not covered by pet insurance.
+So, it’s really important to know what’s not covered by pet insurance.

 It doesn’t matter which pet insurance company you go with, or how much coverage you add to your policy… you’ll never be covered for everything that could happen to your pet.

-In general, a pet health insurance policy will only cover the things that happen while your pet is insured, and it uses waiting periods to protect the rest of the policyholders from someone who buys a policy just to cover one procedure, and then drops out.
-(That’s not fair for everyone else!)
+In general, a pet health insurance policy will only cover the things that happen while your pet is insured, and it uses waiting periods to protect the rest of the policyholders from someone who buys a policy just to cover one procedure, and then drops out (that’s not fair for everyone else!)
 A Lemonade pet insurance policy has three different waiting periods that determine when you can file a claim:

 - Two days for accidents